Beginner Read Digital Strategy

 Step 2: Make sure the email address that you provided for your business is correct, then choose “Verify by email.”

-Step 3: Go to your inbox, open the email from Google My Business, and click the verification button in the email.
+Step 3: Go to your inbox, open the email from Google Business Profile and click the verification button in the email.

-If your business is already verified within Google Search Console, you will not require any further steps to verify your Google My Business Location.
+If your business is already verified within Google Search Console, you will not require any further steps to verify your Google Business Profile location.
 If this has been enabled, you will be able to create new listings and they will not require any further steps to verify them.
-This method of verification is performed by connecting Google Search Console with the Google My Business account.
-As some business categories aren’t eligible for instant verification, if you don’t receive an email asking you to verify your listing, you’ll have to use an alternative verification method.
+This method of verification is performed by connecting Google Search Console with the Google Business Profile account.
+Some business categories aren’t eligible for instant verification – if you don’t receive an email asking you to verify your listing, you’ll have to use an alternative verification method.

-Step 1: Simply, sign into Google My Business with the same account used to verify your Search Console.
+Step 1: Simply, sign into Google Business Profile with the same account used to verify your Search Console.

-If you wish to close or delete a Google My Business listing, consider the following:
+If you wish to close or delete a Google Business Profile listing, consider the following:

 Once you have confirmed the above proceed with the following steps: